Floatation Tank Facilities

 How to submit for review

-- In person: Plans, application and payment can be submitted in person at the Center for Community Health located on the 3rd floor of building 17 at 1601 E Fourth Plain Blvd Vancouver, WA 98666.
+- In person: Application materials, plans and payment can be submitted in person at the Center for Community Health located on the 3rd floor of building 17 at 1601 E Fourth Plain Blvd Vancouver, WA 98666.

-- By mail: Plans, application and payment can be submitted by mail at PO Box 9825 Vancouver, WA 98666.
+- By mail: Application materials, plans and payment can be submitted by mail at PO Box 9825 Vancouver, WA 98666.

 Requirements for operating a floatation tank facility